ikgoomophuting-del/ALX-Airbnb-Database/ERD/normalization.md

 - All attributes hold atomic values.
 - No repeating groups or multi-valued attributes.

-The schema is in 1NF
+The schama is in 1NF

 ---

 2. Second Normal Form (2NF)